Ismail020/laracasts-laravel/README.md

 # !
 When you are done with setting up the .env file proceed

-# Add a local database matching DB_DATABASE in .env — default: 'bijblits'
+# Add a local database matching DB_DATABASE in .env — default: 'laravel'

 # Migrate and seed the tables to your database
 php artisan migrate:fresh --seed